kogakure/website-11ty-stefanimhoff.de/src/posts/2007/gtd.md

 ---
 title: "GTD: Getting Things Done"
+permalink: /gtd/
 author: Stefan Imhoff
 date: 2007-11-24T01:15:00+02:00
 description: "I’ve been working with GTD (Getting Things Done) for 1.5 years: An Introduction to Organization and Self-Management with GTD."
-tags:
+tags: ["productivity", "self-improvement"]
-  - productivity
-  - self-improvement
 ---

 ## One and a Half Years With GTD